GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
+The differences between the great and the average approach an order of magnitude.

-~ Daniel T. Barry
+~ Fred Brooks
 <pre>

 </pre>